 The pet products retailer and services provider organizes its business into two segments: merchandise (88% of sales) and services (11%).
 The remaining 1% of revenue falls under its Other category.

 To support its business, PetSmart has a network of forward distribution centers and combination distribution centers.
 Its forward distribution centers fulfill consumable products that require rapid replenishment while the company's combination distribution centers handle both consumable and non-consumable items.
-PetSmart broke ground on a new distribution center in Bethel, Pennsylvania, in fall 2012.
-Completion of the $50-million facility, which will help alleviate demands on the pet products retailer's supply chain, is expected during the first quarter of 2014.
+PetSmart opened a new distribution center in Bethel, Pennsylvania, in 2014.
+Completion of the $50-million facility, is expected to help alleviate demands on the pet products retailer's supply chain.

 Amid a slowdown in performance, PetSmart put itself up for sale in August 2014 following a review of its business begun in the spring.

 Going forward, the company is concentrating on the service side of small animal care.
 Grooming, pet training, boarding, and day camp services cater to a growing industry niche and diversify PetSmart's revenue stream.
-Indeed, sales of pet services have accounted for 11% of net sales in both fiscal 2013 and 2012.
-The retail chain operates nearly 200 in-store PetsHotels boarding facilities and Doggie Day Camps, used primarily by upper-income consumers.
+Indeed, sales of pet services have accounted for 11% of net sales the past few years.
+The retail chain operates more than 200 in-store PetsHotels boarding facilities and Doggie Day Camps, used primarily by upper-income consumers.
 The company estimates that there is enough demand to support some 400 PetsHotels; it typically opens up to a dozen of them each year.

 As for its brick-and-mortar retail business, some 88% of PetSmart's sales come from pet food and supplies.
 Surprisingly, less than 2% of its sales are generated through selling pets, such as fresh-water tropical fish, birds, reptiles, and small animals.
-Indeed, this part of its business has remained about 1.6% of its revenue for three years in a row.
+Indeed, this part of its business has remained about 1.6% of its revenue for years.
 (PetSmart does not sell dogs or cats, but instead encourages adoption by sponsoring in-store and front-of-store adoption programs with local humane organizations.)
 The retailer plans to launch at least 1,400 of its PetSmart stores throughout North America.
 During the past three years the chain has opened more than 125 locations.
+It has been experimenting with "microstores" that have a smaller footprint; it opened a dozen of them in 2014.